nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Steps 4b1-4b2 are repeated until the command entered is correct.

       Use case resumes from step 5.

-**Use case 6: View a student's details**

-Precondition: The student's details have been added to TutorAid.

-**MSS**

-1. Tutor requests a list of students
-2. TutorAid shows the list of students
-3. Tutor finds the specific student in the list and requests to view the student's details
-4. TutorAid shows the student's details

-   Use case ends.

-**Extensions**

-* 3a.
-The given index is invalid
-    * 3a1.
-TutorAid shows an error message

-      Use case resumes at step 3

 **Use case 7: Add a todo list for a session**